abdelzaki/notes/devops/notes_kubernetes.md

 ## replicaset
     - run multiple instance of the same pod
+    - we need to define selector inside the replicaset
+    - we donot need to write a seperate pod yaml file, we write it inside the replicaset file
     - if one pod failed the another one would be created and it takes it's place

     - commands:
         - kubectl get rs
             - list replicaset

         - kubectl scale rs name_replicaset --replicas=4
             - change number of replicas to 4

+## pod:
+    - it is abstraction layer above the container
+    - the user doesnot need to communicate with the container but with the pod which is the abstraction layer above the container
+    - pod contains one container or more containers which share the same resources
+    - it has container Runtime
+    - pod can be stopped
+    - every pod implement a single service
+    - we cannot access the pod from outside the cluster

 ## services
     - expose application as a network service